ProteinCalc Logo

 Bone health also becomes more important.
 Protein supports the collagen matrix of bone, but it should sit alongside adequate calcium, vitamin D, and weight-bearing or resistance exercise.

-How to Use the Target
+How to Use the Range

 Start near 1.0-1.2 g/kg if you are weight stable and lightly active.
 Move closer to 1.4-1.6 g/kg if you lift weights, are trying to lose fat, or often miss protein at breakfast.